INT Chain (INT) Trading 5.4% Lower Over Last Week

-INT Chain (CURRENCY:INT) traded up 4.1% against the US dollar during the 1 day period ending at 18:00 PM E.T. on July 10th.
-INT Chain has a market capitalization of $10.81 million and $889,058.00 worth of INT Chain was traded on exchanges in the last day.
-In the last seven days, INT Chain has traded 5.4% lower against the US dollar.
-One INT Chain coin can currently be bought for about $0.0240 or 0.00000211 BTC on popular cryptocurrency exchanges.
+INT Chain (CURRENCY:INT) traded 4.1% higher against the U.S. dollar during the 1 day period ending at 9:00 AM ET on July 13th.
+One INT Chain coin can now be purchased for about $0.0240 or 0.00000211 BTC on popular exchanges.
+During the last week, INT Chain has traded down 5.4% against the U.S. dollar.
+INT Chain has a total market capitalization of $10.81 million and approximately $889,058.00 worth of INT Chain was traded on exchanges in the last 24 hours.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.